bioinf-mcb/mgg_prophages/README.md

 <div align="justify">
 Tool detects prophages in bacterial genomes by using two complementary tools: VirSorter and PhiSpy.
 Primary prophage detection is any region detected the tools as a prophage.
 Subsequently, detections are decontaminated from bacterial DNA and their completeness is estimated (CheckV).
 Based, on completeness prophages are filtered to obtain only high-confidence prophages.

+Prophage circurality is detected only for prophages found as whole contigs and it's evalueated by VirSorter.
 </div> <br>